 John Mailander is an acclaimed multi-instrumentalist who moves listeners in concert halls, festivals, and music camps at home and abroad.
 A sought-after performer, teacher and recording artist, John is known for his deeply rooted voice on the fiddle, mandolin, and other stringed instruments.

-John is a member of Bruce Hornsby & the Noisemakers, joining the band beginning in May 2018.
-He has toured and performed with some of the greatest names in the acoustic music world and beyond, including Billy Strings, Joy Williams, Darol Anger, Molly Tuttle, Tony Trischka, Col. Bruce Hampton, Joe K. Walsh, Lee Ann Womack, Missy Raines, Danny Paisley, Laurie Lewis, and John Reischman, to name a few.
+John is a member of Bruce Hornsby & the Noisemakers.
+He has toured and performed with some of the greatest names in the acoustic music world and beyond, including Billy Strings, Joy Williams, Darol Anger, Molly Tuttle, Tony Trischka, Col. Bruce Hampton, Joe K. Walsh, Peter Rowan, Lee Ann Womack, Missy Raines, Danny Paisley, Laurie Lewis, and John Reischman, to name a few.
 He was the featured fiddler for Steve Martin & Edie Brickell's musical, Bright Star, for its debut run in Poughkeepsie, New York.

 A San Diego native, now based in Nashville, TN, John is an in-demand session musician.
-His debut solo album, Walking Distance, features his original compositions, recorded with an all-star cast of improvisational musicians from the New England music scene.
-He is at work on an anticipated new album of original music, entitled “Forecast”, to be released in January 2019.
+His debut solo album, Walking Distance, featuring an all-star cast of improvisational musicians from the New England music scene, was released in 2014 to critical acclaim.
+John’s latest album of original music, Forecast, was released in January 2019.

 As a teacher, John has been on staff at some of the most prestigious music camps in the Americas, including the Augusta Heritage Center Bluegrass Week, Swannannoa Gathering, Puget Sound Guitar Workshop, California Bluegrass Association Music Camp, and Nimblefingers Old Time & Bluegrass Music Workshop.
 He also keeps a busy private instruction schedule, teaching students all over the country in person and online.
 His first instructional book, A Fiddler's Guide to Moveable Shapes, was published in Fall 2017.
 He is a graduate of the Berklee College of Music in Boston, MA.

-John plays instruments by Jon Cooper, Austin Clark, and Collings Guitars.
+John plays instruments by Jonathan Cooper, Lawrence Smart and Austin Clark.
 He endorses D'addarrio strings.
-He also recommends Grace Design Preamplifiers, Bartlett Fiddle Mics, Earthquaker Devices, and Alchemist Brewing.
+He also highly recommends Grace Design Preamplifiers, Calton Cases, Earthquaker Devices, Bartlett Fiddle Mics and Alchemist Brewing.